Visualization of defect-induced interband proximity effect at the nanoscale

-The engineering of inter-band coupling is also of more fundamental interest.
-The pristine Pb crystal possesses two nearly decoupled condensates that can be coupled through inter-band scattering at defects.
+The engineering of interband coupling is also of more fundamental interest.
+The pristine Pb crystal possesses two nearly decoupled condensates that can be coupled through interband scattering at defects.
 Especially, if the superconducting phase of the two bands laterally differ, e.g. by introducing a magnetic field, this engineering can lead to frustration of excitations such as vortices of solitonic modes.
-The control over the inter-band coupling in a two-band superconductor may allow to test for several predicted quantum effects, such as solitons \cite{Tanaka2002, Yerin2011}, vortices with fractional flux \cite{Babaev2002}, non-Abrikosov vortices \cite{Cho2006}, topological knots \cite{Cho2006}, or the Leggett mode \cite{leggett_number-phase_1966}.
-For example, the Leggett mode or soliton energy is a function of inter-band coupling and a shift of these mode as function of distance from a SFT would verify the nature of the modes.
+The control over the interband coupling in a two-band superconductor may allow to test for several predicted quantum effects, such as solitons \cite{Tanaka2002, Yerin2011}, vortices with fractional flux \cite{Babaev2002}, non-Abrikosov vortices \cite{Cho2006}, topological knots \cite{Cho2006}, or the Leggett mode \cite{leggett_number-phase_1966}.
+For example, the Leggett mode or soliton energy is a function of interband coupling, and a shift of these modes as a function of distance from an SFT would verify the nature of the modes.